teebid/aicure_opendbm/docs/docs/verbal-accoustic.md

 ---
-id: verbal-accoustic
+id: verbal-acoustic
-title: Verbal Accoustic
+title: Verbal Acoustic
 ---

 Verbal acoustics refer to measurements of the acoustic properties of an individual’s voice.